The Baixa is Lisbon’s downtown, and one of the most important sightseeing districts.

 11. Ascensor do Lavra

 The oldest, and least touristy, of all three funiculars still operating in Lisbon is rather tucked away but takes you on a short, steep journey up the hillside.
-From there, walk the short distance to the Jardim do Torel offering a wonderful viewpoint over the city.
+From there, walk the short distance to a tiny garden – Jardim do Torel – with a wonderful viewpoint over the city.
 Read More

 12. Ascensor da Glória

 From Praça dos Restauradores, the funicular climbs Calçada da Glória, leading up to the Bairro Alto neighbourhood.
-In a couple of minutes you’re looking at Lisbon’s rooftops.
+In a couple of minutes you’ll be looking at Lisbon’s rooftops.
 Read More